-As Spokane Estate Planning Attorneys, we offer Will & Trust Planning Services from Coeur D’ Alene, ID & Spokane, WA to Kennewick, WA and many other local communities in Washington State.
+As Kennewick, Yakima, & Spokane Estate Planning Attorneys, We offer Will & Trust Planning Services within both Idaho & Washington State.

 Your Last Will and Testament

 Your last will and testament is just one part of a comprehensive estate plan.
 If a person dies without a Will they are said to have died “intestate” and state laws will determine how and to whom the person’s assets will be distributed.
 Some things you should know about wills:

 - A will has no legal authority until after death.
 So, a will does not help manage a person’s affairs when they are incapacitated, whether by illness or injury.